boots-edu/textbook/source/text/0-introduction/setup.md

 ![image.png](../../images/setup/setup_red_squiggles.png)

-The interface is reporting an error: it "`Cannot find name 'describe'.`" It goes on to suggest installing "`type definitions for a test runner`" and even offers a command and some `Quick Fix` actions.
+The interface is reporting an error: it `Cannot find name 'describe'.` It goes on to suggest installing `type definitions for a test runner` and even offers a command and some `Quick Fix` actions.

 Should you take the advice of the machine?
 The answer will always be "it depends".
 If you know what you are doing and the advice is correct, then you should certainly use a tool like this.
 But if you are not sure, then **you should not run commands you do not understand**.